Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Standard 5A.
 The provider creates a safe and equitable work environment.

-Creating a supportive, safe and equitable working environment means having the policies and procedures in place to guarantee that your institution is a non-discriminatory and safe place to work and that it remunerates staff appropriately and addresses their grievances.
+Creating a supportive, safe and equitable working environment requires providers to have the policies and procedures in place to guarantee a non-discriminatory and safe place to work, to remunerates staff appropriately, and to address their grievances.
 It complies or exceeds the national laws including on forced labor and child labor.

 This standard has 3 essential practices: